Injured Near Goodyear, AZ?

 Nestled in the suburbs of Phoenix, Arizona, Goodyear is a city that’s growing fast and becoming increasingly popular with families.
 While this is great for the locals, a growing city and community also means an increase in traffic.
 The Arizona Department of Transportation (ADOT) reported that there were nearly 95,000 car accidents in burgeoning Arizona cities like Goodyear in 2015.
 Though you may pride yourself on being a safe and conscious driver, you can’t account for every individual on the road.
 Accidents caused by distracted or reckless drivers happen every day, resulting in life-changing personal injuries, stressful medical expenses, and extensive property damage.

 You shouldn’t have to face the consequences of a car accident that occurred due to no fault of your own.
 That’s where a seasoned Goodyear Car Accident Attorney can help.
-Nathaniel B. Preston of Warnock MacKinlay Law has represented a number of car accident victims in Goodyear, Arizona, and the surrounding area.
+Lawyers at Warnock MacKinlay Law has represented a number of car accident victims in Goodyear, Arizona, and the surrounding area.
 He can use this expertise and his legal resources to help you recover damages for your auto accident.

 Whether you were rear-ended by a teen texting while driving or had a serious collision with a commercial truck driver exhausted from too much time spent on the road, a car accident attorney can support your no-fault claim in court or negotiate a fair settlement with the other party’s insurance company.
 No matter if you decide that a negotiated settlement or a traditional lawsuit is right for you, it takes time to gather evidence and build a foundation for a strong case.
-Contact Nathaniel B. Preston shortly after your auto accident and he can begin investigating your case to increase your chances of receiving compensation for your damaged car as well as any resulting injuries, such as:
+Contact Warnock MacKinlay Law shortly after your auto accident and we can begin investigating your case to increase your chances of receiving compensation for your damaged car as well as any resulting injuries, such as:

 - Neck injury